-26. A three-judge panel of the PTAB reversed the examiner's rejections of the reissue claims in a pair of decisions issued on August 23, 2018.
-Subsequently, the United States Patent and Trademark Office duly and legally issued the '220 Patent on February 5, 2019 and the '232 Patent on February 12, 2019.
-As such, both the PTAB and the examiner allowed the Patents-in-Suit to issue over all of the prior art used to invalidate the challenged claims of the original patents.
+23. A three-judge panel of the PTAB reversed the examiner's rejections of the reissue claims in a decision issued on August 23, 2018.
+Subsequently, the United States Patent and Trademark Office duly and legally issued the '220 Patent on February 5, 2019.
+As such, both the PTAB and the examiner allowed the Patent-in-Suit to issue over all of the prior art used to invalidate the challenged claims of the original patent.